-To prevent exposure to RF energy, which may be harmful to people who stand within 32 ft (10 m) of the antenna within its 5-75° elevation range (see Figure 48 on page 25), you can configure up to two RF radiation hazard zones for areas where crew and/or passengers frequent.
-The system will disable the transmitter when the antenna is pointing within one of these zones.
+To prevent exposure to RF energy, which may be harmful to people who stand within 36 feet (11 meters) of the antenna, you can configure up to two RF radiation hazard zones for areas where crew and/or passengers frequent (see Figure 40).
+The system will disable the transmitter whenever the antenna is pointing within one of these zones.